 CyrusOne switches London data centres to green energy

-Seemingly in a bid to throw its hat in the renewable energy ring, CyrusOne has announced its London I and London II data centres are now running on a 100% renewable energy tariff.
+Seemingly in a bid to throw its hat in the renewable energy ring, CyrusOne has announced its London I and London II data centers are now running on a 100% renewable energy tariff.

-Data centres are notoriously power-hungry and considered a large contributor to the ill-effects on our planet.
-Therefore, increasingly data centre operators like CyrusOne are doing their best to clean up their practices and their image.
+Data Centers are notoriously power-hungry and considered a large contributor to the ill-effects on our planet.
+Therefore, increasingly data center operators like CyrusOne are doing their best to clean up their practices and their image.

 According to the real estate investment trust giant, this move will transfer energy annual usage equivalent to 52,000 households to zero-emissions sources.

-CyrusOne has also confirmed that all new London data centre inventory, including the recently announced 9MW London III facility in Stockley Park, will run off renewable energy.
+CyrusOne has also confirmed that all new London data center inventory, including the recently announced 9MW London III facility in Stockley Park, will run off renewable energy.